 There is one significant difference in the tickets for both the attractions.

-While Top of the Rock issues timed tickets, Empire State building’s tickets are flexible.
+Whereas, Top of the Rock tickets are flexible.

 Visitors only have to select the date of their visit and land up at the attraction anytime during the day.

-This provides a lot of flexibility to tourists who have a packed itinerary for the day because they can reach the Empire building whenever they can.
+This provides a lot of flexibility to tourists who have a packed itinerary for the day because they can reach Top of the Rock building whenever they can.

-Update: After the Coronavirus scare, even the Empire State Building offers timed tickets.
+Update: After the Coronavirus scare, Empire State Building offers timed tickets.

 Elevators at the attractions

 Top of the Rock’s Sky shuttle elevator takes less than a minute to reach the observatory.

 Images from the 1930s to the present day are projected on the glass ceiling, so remember to look up during the 260 meters (850 feet) climb.

 At the Empire State Building, you change elevators a few times depending on your destination.